Vampyr (1932)

 Whew, that's it, 31 new recommendations in as many days.
 I know this list is all over the place.
 As I warned at the beginning it contains a lot of odd choices but all are enjoyable in their own way.
 As usual there was a lot of films I would have liked to include, but couldn't find a space.

-David Lynch's dark and disturbing Eraserhead, Drew Goddard and Joss Whedon's love-letter to the genre, Cabin in the Woods, Stuart Gordon's equally twisted follow-up to Re-Animator, From Beyond, the extraordinary Finnish film Sauna and either Dario Argento's Deep Red or Inferno.
+Some of these would include: David Lynch's dark and disturbing Eraserhead, Drew Goddard and Joss Whedon's love-letter to the genre, Cabin in the Woods, Stuart Gordon's equally twisted follow-up to Re-Animator, From Beyond, the extraordinary Finnish film Sauna and either Dario Argento's Deep Red or Inferno.
 It also bothers me that there are no Japanese titles on the list but I am woefully undereducated in J-horror.

 Anyway, I hope this list provides some interesting new viewing ideas for fans of the genre, or movies in general.